 Current assets consist of cash, cash equivalents, various accounts receivable and inventories.
-The \$1,774,068 increase was the net result of an increase in cash and cash equivalents, although this was partly offset by decreases in accounts receivable, inventories and prepaid expenses.
-The cash and cash equivalents increases were due in part to improved cash management policies implemented during the year.
+The \$4,745,967 increase was as a result of an increase in cash and cash equivalents, although this was partly offset by a decrease in accounts receivable.
+The cash and cash equivalents increases were due to improved cash management policies.

-Net capital assets decreased by \$2,786,904 from FY 2019 to FY 2020.
-The decrease is primarily the result of current depreciation expense of \$3,789,683 combined with capital asset additions of \$1,002,779.
+Net capital assets decreased by \$2,453,173 from FY 2021 to FY 2022.
+The decrease is primarily the result of current depreciation expense of \$3,977,861 combined with the disposal of certain assets which were not fully depreciated.
+This was partly offset with construction and capital asset additions of \$1,532,250.

-Non-current assets consist of investments in 1) INVISTA Performance Solutions, a joint venture with Pierce College and Clover Park Technical College for a corporate education partnership, 2) U.S. government sponsored enterprise bonds and 3) restricted cash which increased to \$239,779.
+Non-current assets consist of investments in 1) INVISTA Performance Solutions, a joint venture with Pierce College and Clover Park Technical College for a corporate education partnership, 2) U.S. government sponsored enterprise bonds and 3) restricted cash which increased to \$811,946.
+Implementation of GASB 87 Leases caused a restatement of FY 2021 amounts for Right-to-Use leases in the amount \$86,848 net of accumulated amortization of \$28,949.

-Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and post-employment benefits associated with the implementation of GASB Statement No. 68 in FY 2015, GASB 73 in FY 2017, and GASB 75 in FY 2018.
+Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and post-employment benefits associated with the implementation of GASB Statement No. 68 and Statement No. 75.
 The increase in deferred outflows reflects the College's proportionate share of an increase in the state-wide amounts reported by the Department of Retirement Systems (DRS) and Health Care Authority (HCA) due to differences between expected and actual experience related to the actuarial assumptions.
-The College recorded \$4,089,850 in FY 2019 and \$6,424,434 in FY 20 of pension and post-employment related deferred outflows.
+The College recorded \$6,585,564 in FY 2021 and \$6,791,265 in FY 2022 of pension and post-employment related deferred outflows.
 The increase reflects the change in proportionate share.

-The decrease in deferred inflows in 2020 reflects the decrease in the difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.
+The College recorded \$12,648,937 in FY 2021 and \$21,061,438 in FY 2022 of pension and post-employment related deferred inflows.
+The increase reflects the increase in the difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.

 Current liabilities include accounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of the Certificate of Participation (COP) debt, unearned revenue, the current portion of OPEB liability and the current pension liability.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and resulting vendor payments, especially in the area of capital assets and improvements.
+Current Liabilities for FY21 had a restatement of \$17,329 related to the implementation of GASB 87 Leases.

 Non-current liabilities primarily consist of the long-term portion of sick leave earned but not yet used by employees, the long-term portion of COP debt, and the long-term portions of pension liabilities and OPEB liability.
-The net increase in non-current liabilities from FY 2019 to FY 2020 is mainly due to an increase of the non-current portion of the college's pension liabilities and OPEB benefits.
+The net decrease in non-current liabilities from FY 2021 to FY 2022 is mainly due to a decrease of the non-current portion of the College's share of the pension liabilities (Pension asset recorded for FY22), the College's share of the OPEB benefits and long-term portion of Certificates of Participation debt.
+Implementation of GASB 87 resulted in a restatement of FY21 for right to use leased assets in the amount of \$40,902.